drdk/applicant-assignment-frontend/README.md

 # Front-end Applicant Assignments

 This repository contains 3 assignments for you to complete before your interview at DR. All assignments should not take more than a few hours to complete, but feel free to spend as much time as you feel is necessary to showcase your talents.
-There are no definitively "correct" solutions. *Also remember that this is not mandatory.
-If you've got some other code you would rather talk about (e.g. on Github) then simply send us a link to that instead.*
+There are no definitively "correct" solutions.
+If you have other code you would also like to show and talk about (e.g. on Github) then simply send us a link to that as well.

 | Assignment
 |:-----------------